 Vital4 is a fintech leader using machine learning and AI for anti-money laundering, workforce and risk monitoring.
 It’s designed for the work-from-anywhere economy.

-Valor Ventures is proud to lead the seed round of Vital4, a global fintech platform headquartered in Atlanta that provides AI-driven risk screening and continuous monitoring to minimize risks.
+Valor Ventures is proud to lead the seed round of Vital4, Due Diligence Data Search platform headquartered in Atlanta that provides AI-driven risk screening and continuous monitoring to minimize risks.
 Companies today need to know who their customers are, their employees, and their partners.
 Vital4’s platform protects them with best in class data sourcing and delivery.
 Vital4 is led by CEO and founder Kristin Stafford, an expert in employee monitoring who previously built and scaled International Screening Solutions and held prior roles at CompuCredit and Northern Trust, and co-founder Amy Barbieri.

 “The time is now for solutions like Vital4,” says Valor General Partner Robin Bienfait, who has held multiple CXO roles at some of the world’s largest technology companies, including AT&T, Blackberry and Samsung.
 “Employers are embracing work-from-anywhere.
 To do it well, they need a secure process to manage risks around their global team.
 Vital4 is a rising leader.”

 Vital4’s mission is making continuous monitoring light touch, accurate and automated.“We are committed to harnessing technology to drive costs down and deliver unsurpassed, unbiased results —results that let anyone concerned about real compliance sleep better at night,” says Stafford.
 Vital4 helps their customers monitor politically exposed persons, watch lists alerts, negative media, third party risks, medical compliance and more.

 “Valor leading our seed round equips us to take advantage of this unique opportunity in time to grow even faster,” Stafford says.